memgraph/docs/docs/reference-guide/graph-algorithms.md

 ### Constraining the path's length

-All shortest path allows for upper bound path restriction.
-This significantly modifies the outcome of the shortest path if the globally shortest path is obtained from some route with more hops than the set upper bound.
+All Shortest Paths allows for upper bound path restriction.
+This addition significantly modifies the outcome of the algorithm if the unrestricted shortest path is obtained from a route with more hops than the set upper bound.
 Finding the all shortest paths with path restriction boils down to finding the minimum weighted path with a maximum length of `upper_bound`.
-Upper bound is defined just after the operator:
+Upper bound is set to 4 just after the operator:

 ```cypher
 MATCH path=(n {id: 0})-[:CloseTo *ALLSHORTEST 4 (r, n | n.total_USD) total_weight]-(m {id: 46})